On mixed-$\omega$-sheaves: A special case

 \section{A special case}

-In this section, we will freely use the standard notation and some basic results in the theory of minimal models (see, for example, \cite{fujino-fundamental}, \cite{fujino-foundations}, and \cite{fujino-iitaka}).
-The reader can skip this section.
+In this section, we freely use the standard notation and some basic results in the theory of minimal models (see, for example, \cite{fujino-fundamental}, \cite{fujino-foundations}, and \cite{fujino-iitaka}).
+We treat weakly semistable morphisms $f\colon X\to Y$ in the sense of Abramovich--Karu with the assumption that the geometric generic fiber $X_{\overline \eta}$ of $f\colon X\to Y$ has a good minimal model.
+In this case, we can prove some strong results with the aid of the theory of minimal models.
+We do not need the results of this section in the subsequent sections.
+Hence the reader can skip this section.

+Here we adopt the following definition of weakly semistable morphisms in the sense of Abramovich--Karu (see \cite{abramovich-karu}).